What? Dancing in boots? Whoever heard of dancing in boots?

 Do they look like ordinary cowboy boots?
 On the surface, they look like traditional cowboy boots.
 However, the improvements that make these boots comfortable and work well for dancing are built in and not apparent unless you know what to look for.
 The flexibility, comfort, softness, and lightness are all traits that are inherent in Evenin’ Star dance boots, but might not be visible at first glance.

-Evenin’ Star boots are designed to match each other, so that dance teams’ boots will be identical.
+Evenin’ Star boots are designed to match each other, so that both partners in dance teams’ boots will be identical.

-The Cheyenne Evenin Star Dance Boot is 13 inches high and has a 21 inch rounded toe $199.
-Available from eveninstarboot.com.
+The Cheyenne Evenin’ Star Dance Boot is 13 inches high and has a 21 inch rounded toe.
+It sells for $199, and is available from eveninstarboot.com.

 Dusti is the women’s version of the men’s Cheyenne boot.
-It is identical in design. $199.
-Available at eveninstarboot.com.
+It is identical in design.
+It sells for $199 on eveninstarboot.com.

 Tecovas Fine Bootmakers is a boot company that is based in Austin, Texas.
 They do not have a brick and mortar store, but sell directly to consumers online, thus eliminating the middleman and keeping prices approximately in the $200-500 price range.